dagimendale/Securing-Cloud-Apps-within-Azure/README.md

 # Creating and Securing a Web App within Azure
-In this project I am building, hosting, and desinging my own web application within Azure.
+In this project I am building, hosting, and designing my own web application, specifically a cyber blog, all within the Azure environment.
 The preliminary work of this project was just setting up my Azure account with a subscription and resource group, then afterwards further familiarizing myself with the Azure environment.(check prerequisites)

 **PART 1A: Creating an Azure Web app**